jupierce/oc-update-design-ideas/maintenance.md

 MachineDeployment offers a [machine deployment strategy](https://github.com/kubernetes-sigs/cluster-api/blob/efb06799d0efa082a74f39976ee29587014fcf15/api/v1beta1/machinedeployment_types.go#L122) configuration spec.
 - [Rolling Update Strategy](https://github.com/kubernetes-sigs/cluster-api/blob/efb06799d0efa082a74f39976ee29587014fcf15/api/v1beta1/machinedeployment_types.go#L172-L210) including surge replacement.
-- There is also a strategy called "[OnDelete](https://github.com/kubernetes-sigs/cluster-api/pull/4346)" where machines within a machineset are only replaced when they are deleted.
+- There is also a strategy called "[OnDelete](https://github.com/kubernetes-sigs/cluster-api/pull/4346)" where machines within a MachineSet are only replaced when they are deleted.

 Once HyperShift updates a MachineDeployment, it presently has no interaction at all with the rollout of worker nodes.